Geography of Oman: Climate

 Oman is the fourteenth most water stressed country in the world.

 According to the Köppen climate classification, Oman has four different climates (BWh, BWk, BSk, BSh), however is highly dominated by the BWh (hot desert) climate.

 With the exception of Dhofari region, which has a strong monsoon climate and receives warm winds from the Indian Ocean, the climate of Oman is extremely hot and dry most of the year.

 Summer begins in March and lasts until September.
-The highest temperatures are registered in the interior, where readings up to a maximum of 50.8 °C have been recorded.
+The highest temperatures are registered in the interior, where readings up to a maximum of 49.8 °C have been recorded.
 On the Batinah coastal plain, summer temperatures seldom exceed 47 °C, but, because of the low elevation, the humidity may be as high as 90 percent.
 The mean summer temperature in Muscat is 33 °C, but the gharbī (غَرْبِي), a strong wind that blows from the Rub' al-Khali, can raise temperatures from the towns on the Gulf of Oman by 6 C-change to 10 C-change.

 Winter temperatures in December and January are mild and pleasant, ranging between 18 and 26 C.

 Precipitation on the coasts and on the interior plains ranges from 20 to 100 mm a year and falls during mid- and late winter.
 Rainfall in the mountains, particularly over Jebel Akhdar, is much higher and may reach 900 mm.

 Because the plateau of Jebel Akhdar is porous limestone, rainfall seeps quickly through it, and the vegetation, which might be expected to be more lush, is meager.
 However, a huge reservoir under the plateau provides springs for low-lying areas.
 In addition, an enormous wadi channels water to these valleys, making the area agriculturally productive in years of good rainfall.

 Dhofar, benefiting from a southwest monsoon between June and September, receives heavier rainfall and has constantly running streams, which make the region Oman's most fertile area.

 Occasionally, a cyclone from the North Indian Ocean makes landfall, bringing with it heavy rain, such as Cyclone Kelia did in 2011.
 Oman was hit by Cyclone Gonu on 6 June.
 Large areas in the capital area region in the Governorate of Muscat and in Amerat and Quriyat were severely affected.
 Gonu first hit the southern city of Sur late on 5 June 2007.

-Cyclone Mekunu is the strongest and only Major Cyclone to make Landfall in the nation and Whole Arabian Peninsula.
+Cyclone Mekunu is the strongest and only major cyclone to make landfall in the nation or indeed the entire Arabian Peninsula.